DESCRIPTIVE STATISTICS

 THE SHAPE OF THE DATA: WHY DISTRIBUTION MATTERS

+As we know from the analysis of the psychology classes above, knowing the average score and how widely the scores are spread is important, but it is still not the full picture.
+Researchers also need to understand the overall shape of the data — that is, how the scores are distributed across the possible range of values.
+The shape reveals whether the scores cluster symmetrically around the mean or whether they pile up more towards one end, leaving a long tail on the other side.
 This is where the concept of the normal distribution becomes central to psychological research.
 When data follow a normal distribution, they form a symmetrical, bell-shaped curve (often simply called a bell curve).
 In a perfect normal distribution, the mean, median and mode all coincide at the centre, and the scores taper off equally on both sides.
 Most scores fall close to the mean, with fewer and fewer appearing as we move further away in either direction.

-PROPERTIES OF A NORMAL DISTRIBUTION?
+PROPERTIES OF A NORMAL DISTRIBUTION

 THE NORMAL DISTRIBUTION So far, we have looked at measures of central tendency, which tell us where the typical score lies, and measures of dispersion, which tell us how spread out the scores are.
 However, there is still one more important piece of the picture: the overall shape of the data.
 The shape shows us how the scores are actually arranged across the full range of possible values.